Toronto Business Headshot Retouching

 If your business headshot has good eye catchlights then that will suggest intelligence and friendliness.
 An attractive smile will suggest friendliness and confidence.

-All of these implied traits combine to suggest that you are a likeable and trustworthy person.
+All these implied traits combine to suggest that you are a likeable and trustworthy person.
 This is the Halo Effect and it is the exact purpose of a business headshot.
 By contrast, a driver's licence photo, or a poorly done business headshot, only shows your basic facial appearance.

 The "Before" photo is a good headshot that many would be satisfied with.
 But photo retouching addressed minor flaws and the background was changed from her employer's original choice of bright red to a more harmonizing colour.
 The colours in a portrait convey a message to viewers.